Stream offers 3 building blocks for adding chat to your Android app:

 The next screenshot shows the channel header, message list and message input.
 Note how the message list supports advanced features such link previews, user read state, typing indicators, reactions, threads and editing messages.

 All 4 custom views are heavily customizable using styleable attributes, custom layouts and custom view holders.
-The WhatsApp clone tutorial gives a good idea about what level of customizability is possible.
+The WhatsApp clone tutorial gives a good idea about what level of customization is possible.
 If your UI is very different from the standard UX components we provide we recommend using either the livedata objects or low level SDK.

 The Github repo for both the LiveData and UX components can be found here.